 2. Frederick Chopin

-Yes, it might be a surprise for you, especially if you never visited Warsaw and you have already been to Paris.
+It might be a surprise as it was to me.
+Especially if you are not a fan of this music and you have never visited Warsaw and you have already been to Paris.

 3. Pope John Paul II